kwiatks/climate-change-setup-oxford/README.md

 ## Introductions
 ### Introductions to Physical Analytics Integrated Data Repository and Services (PAIRS)

+IBM PAIRS (Physical Analytics Integrated Data Repository and Services) GEOSCOPE is a platform, specifically designed for massive geospatial-temporal data (maps, satellite, weather, drone, IoT), query and analytics services.
+It frees up data scientists, developers from the cumbersome processes that dominate conventional data preparation and provides search-friendly access to a rich, diverse, and growing catalog of continually updated geospatial-temporal information.
+See https://www.ibm.com/uk-en/marketplace/geospatial-big-data-analytics

+There is both a Graphical User Interface (GUI) to PAIRS as well as a PAIRS API.

 ### Introduction to The Weather Company (TWC)

 ### Introduction to Watson Studio

 ## Details for this hackathon

-### Overview
+## Overview

 <Diagram>

+## PAIRS

+### GUI

+### APIs

-### MUST DO : Register your IBM ID with the Registration service
+### PAIRS : MUST DO : Register your IBM ID with the our PAIRS Registration service

 <steps on registering your IBM ID so you can call PAIRS>

-### IBM Watson Studio : great tutorial to follow first
+## TWC

+### APIs
+The full set of TWC APIs is shown here -> https://docs.google.com/document/d/15Ru_3wdMgpbM4aOCm-4qNAnRfjx2w-Ruw3lnr8Hnodk/edit.
+To access them you will need an API key - this is supplied to you in the hackathon material.

+Some useful information on using TWC APIs is contained in this PDF -> ???

+## Calling PAIRS and TWC within Watson Studio

 We will be using IBM Watson Studio and Jupyter Notebooks to call both PAIRS and TWC APIs for this hackathon.
-A great introduction to Watson Studio can be founnd here -> https://github.com/IBMDeveloperUK/python-pandas-workshop.
+A great introduction to Watson Studio can be fonnd here -> https://github.com/IBMDeveloperUK/python-pandas-workshop.
 Go and follow all the step until you get to "Choose new notebook From URL".
 Instead of using the .ipynb file shown, use this one <????> since it has calls to PAIRS and TWC APIs.